eztam-/BitCrackOSX/README.md

 - What should bring measurable performance improvement:
     - Replacing the current field_inv with Fermat's Little Theorem with an optimized addition chain as. e.g. done in bitcoin-core lib

-Before merging some steps into one command buffer I measured the following performance.
-So secp256k1

 ## Known Issues
 - Loading very large address sets (GBs) causes either the bloom filter to fail.
 Or what I rather suspect, is an issue with the DB query which might have concurrency issues.